DKolibar/KWG/README.md

 - Format (.txt, .lol, ...) is not important.
 The file is passed to program as parameter.

-- After launch, program will ask you, for STARTING AMOUNT of beepers in Karel bag.
+- After launch, program will ask you for STARTING AMOUNT of beepers in Karel bag.
 Enter amount and press Enter!

 - After sucessfull execution program will generate <INPUT_FILE>.kw in directory of executable.